Sally Aitken (academic): Other projects and roles

+Recognition

+In 2009, Aitken was awarded the Canadian Forestry Scientific Achievement Award and a year later was awarded the UBC Killiam Teaching Prize.

 Due to her involvement with AdapTree, in 2014 Aitken was awarded the IUFRO Scientific Achievement Award for her research into the field of forest conservation genetics.
 She was also named a Wall Scholar in the Peter Wall Institute for Advanced Studies.

 In 2017, Aitken was elected a Fellow of the Royal Society of Canada in the Life Science Division.

 In 2018, she was named the recipient of the Genome BC Award for Scientific Excellence by the non-profit organization LifeSciences BC.

-Publications

-The following is a list of publications: